-Kivimäki (2008) divides the ASEM security agenda into three categories.
-The first is the non-traditional security threats, to which ASEM can provide technical solutions.
-The power-political reality of US dominance in relation to security cooperation in Asia has contributed to the fact that ASEM security cooperation largely focuses on non-traditional, non-military threats.
+Another important component of ASEM security agenda is the focus on technical solutions to nontraditional security threats (Kivimäki 2008).
+The political reality of US dominance in Asia has contributed to the fact that ASEM security cooperation largely focuses on non-traditional, nonmilitary threats.
 Such cooperation often follows a pattern where there is an initial common mapping of the technical aspects of a certain area, to be followed by official level initiatives, such as ministerial meetings and official declarations.
 Examples include the ASEM Anti-Money Laundering Initiative, the ASEM Initiative on Trafficking in Women and Children, the ASEM Symposium on Law Enforcement Organs' Cooperation in Combating Transnational Crime, the ASEM Anti-Corruption Initiative, the ASEM Cooperation in Promoting Awareness in the Young Generation on the Drug Problem, the ASEM Cooperation on HIV/AIDS Control, and the ASEM Initiative for the Rapid Containment of Pandemic Influenza.